U0601

 3. 3

-Inspect the CAN bus connector and wiring harness to the TPM module for damage, corrosion, or loose terminals.
+Inspect the sensor connector and harness near the DPF for heat damage, chafing, corrosion, or loose terminals.

 4. 4